-We continue with the series of posts dedicated to communication with the ESP8266 / ESP32, seeing how to communicate an application in Vue through MQTT.
+We continue with the series of posts dedicated to communication with the ESP8266 / ESP32, seeing how to communicate a Vue application via MQTT.

-We remember that in the previous post we saw how to communicate an ESP8266 or ESP32 with a web page served from it through MQTT thanks to the PAHO library.
+Recall that in the previous post we saw how to communicate an ESP8266 or ESP32 with a web page served from itself via MQTT thanks to the PAHO library.

-In this tutorial we use vanilla JavaScript to read the Json format and add the received value to the page.
-But, knowing ourselves, we knew that the next step would be to integrate it into a VueJs App.
+In that tutorial we used vanilla JavaScript to read the Json format and add the received value to the page.
+But, knowing ourselves, we knew the next step would be to integrate it into a VueJs App.

-While we’re at it, let’s modify the example so that, instead of simply sending the value of millis(), it sends more interesting information.
-Such as, for example, the state of a GPIO, simulating the reception of an alarm.
+While we’re at it, let’s modify the example so that, instead of simply sending the millis() value, it sends more interesting information.
+Such as the state of a GPIO, simulating the reception of an alarm.

 In short, we are going to do something like this.

-However, in this example the GPIO state is going to be simulated, because we are only interested in illustrating the communication.
-It depends on you to adapt it to the hardware and needs of your project.
+However, in this example the GPIO state will be simulated, because we are only interested in illustrating the communication.
+It’s up to you to adapt it to the hardware and needs of your project.

-The main loop of the program has not been modified with respect to the previous example.
-We remember that it was the following.
+The main loop of the program has not been modified compared to the previous example.
+Recall that it was the following.

 #include <WiFi.h>